-9.1 Using the Monitoring Report to calculate carbon stock and compare to prediction:
+9.1 Using the monitoring report to calculate carbon stock and compare to prediction:

-The WCC Year 15+ Monitoring Report will semi-automatically carry out further calculations if data is entered into the relevant sheet.
+The year 15+ monitoring report will semi-automatically carry out further calculations if data is entered into the relevant sheet.
 You can enter data direct into the data sheets in the field if you have a suitable device or back in the office if you take paper sheets to site.

-- You will need one Monitoring Report per Stratum. - The Stratum_Species sheet will help you to identify the species groups you will use to survey.
-It also has a space to note the Grid reference of each plot that you survey. - You need one Seedling and Sapling sheet for each stratum and one Tree Species sheet per Species Group in the stratum.
-Once you enter the relevant details into these sheets, the carbon content of that element will be automatically calculated. - The Project Total Carbon Sheet provides a space to add together all the elements of each stratum across your project (e.g. the seedlings, saplings and tree species across each stratum in the project).
+- You will need one monitoring report per stratum. - The stratum_species sheet will help you to identify the species groups you will use to survey.
+It also has a space to note the grid reference of each plot that you survey. - You need one seedling and sapling sheet for each stratum and one tree species sheet per species group in the stratum.
+Once you enter the relevant details into these sheets, the carbon content of that element will be calculated automatically. - The project total carbon sheet provides a space to add together all the elements of each stratum across your project (e.g. the seedlings, saplings and tree species across each stratum in the project).